-The Board of Directors has appointed a Risk Management Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, which is composed of Directors Johnson (Chairman), Garza (Vice Chair), Furticella, Krupinski, and Puntillo.
-The Board of Directors has determined that all of the members of the Risk Management Committee are "audit committee financial experts," as that term is defined in the Exchange Act.
+The Board of Directors has appointed a Risk Management and Audit Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, which is composed of Directors Johnson (Chairman), Garza (Vice Chair), Furticella, Krupinski, Puntillo, and Youman.
+Director Furticella will step down from the Risk Management and Audit Committee upon the expiration of his term as a director at the Annual Meeting.
+The Risk Management and Audit Committee is comprised solely of independent directors, as defined in the SEC rules and the Nasdaq Listing Standards.
+In addition, the Board of Directors has determined that Directors Johnson and Garza are "audit committee financial experts," as that term is defined in the Exchange Act.

-The Risk Management Committee functions as the Bancorp's liaison with its external auditors and reviews audit findings presented by the Bancorp's internal auditor.
-The Risk Management Committee, along with the external auditors and internal auditor, monitors controls for material weaknesses and/or improvements in the audit function.
-The Risk Management Committee also monitors or, if necessary, establishes policies designed to promote full disclosure of the Bancorp's financial condition.
-The Board of Directors has adopted a written Charter for the Risk Management Committee, a copy of which is available on the Bancorp's website at www.ibankpeoples.com.
-During the year ended December 31, 2019, the Risk Management Committee held four meetings.
+The Risk Management and Audit Committee functions as the Bancorp's liaison with its external auditors and reviews audit findings presented by the Bancorp's internal auditor.
+The Risk Management and Audit Committee, along with the external auditors and internal auditor, monitors controls for material weaknesses and/or improvements in the audit function.
+The Risk Management and Audit Committee also monitors or, if necessary, establishes policies designed to promote full disclosure of the Bancorp's financial condition.
+The Board of Directors has adopted a written Charter for the Risk Management and Audit Committee, a copy of which is available on the Bancorp's website at www.ibankpeoples.com.
+During the year ended December 31, 2021, the Risk Management and Audit Committee met or acted by written consent 11 times.